kgisl/pythonFDP/manual/lab6-kgashok.py.md

 ## Problem statement

 Implement a python program that finds the maximum in a list of numbers.
-The program must call a python function `getMaxNumber` that takes as argument a list of numbers (maximum of 10 integers).
+The program must call a python function `get_maxnumber` that takes as argument a list of numbers (maximum of 10 integers).
 It must then return the maximum number in that list.

 	Sample Input1: [5]
 	Sample Output1: 5